"I’ve never seen a bad backtest” -- Dimitris Melas, head of research at MSCI.

-Take a look at the chart below that describes the performance of a real strategy which I helped develop.
+Consider the chart below that describes the performance of a real strategy I helped develop.
 Consider the region A, the first part of the upwardly sloping orange line.
 This region was the performance of our backtest.
 The strategy had a Sharpe Ratio over 7.0!
 Based on the information we had up until that time (the end of A), it looked great so we started trading it.

 When we began live trading we saw the real performance illustrated with the green “live” line in region B– essentially flat.
 The strategy was not working, so we halted trading it after a few weeks.
 After we stopped trading it, the strategy started performing well again in paper trading (Region C, Arg!).

 How can this be?
 We thought perhaps that the error was in our predictive model, so we backtested again over the “live” area and the backtest showed that same flat area.
 The only difference between the nice 7.0 Sharpe Ratio sections and the flat section was that we were engaged in the market in the flat region.